akarin123/manhelper/README.md

 # gmanual
-GTK+ GUI for man pages
+A GTK+ GUI browser for man pages developed using Vala.